Your cart is empty.

 A link to the AHRC complaint form can be found here: https://humanrights.gov.au/sites/default/files/2023-01/ahrc_complaint_form_10012023.pdf.

 Once a complaint has been submitted, the AHRC will investigate the complaint and may try to resolve the complaint by conciliation.
-Conciliation is a form of dispute resolution that will take place between the employer and employee to resolve the issue (for exmaple, by an apology, compensation or change of policy).
+Conciliation is a form of dispute resolution that will take place between the employer and employee to resolve the issue (for example, by an apology, compensation or change of policy).
 For more information on the AHRC conciliation process see: https://humanrights.gov.au/complaints/complaint-guides/conciliation-how-it-works.

 If the complaint is not resolved at conciliation, the AHRC President will decide if discrimination has occurred, and if it has, they may report the matter to the Federal Attorney-General.
 For more information about the AHRC process see: https://humanrights.gov.au/our-work/complaint-information-service/complaint-process-complaints-about-discrimination-employment.